 To synchronize my settings and extensions across machines I use an extension called Settings Sync.

 I haven’t yet found a perfect terminal application so I’ve been hopping back and forth between Hyper and iTerm.
-The release of Microsoft’s new Windows Terminal might change this but for the time being, I’m satisfied with Hyper 3 which introduced some dramatic performance improvements for its latest release.
+The release of Microsoft’s new Terminal will change this when it becomes stable but for the time being, I’m satisfied with Hyper 3 which introduced some dramatic performance improvements for its latest release.

 While in the command line I use